hrushik09/battleship/README.md

 Once all ships are placed, both players will take turns and specify a position on opponent's field to hit.
 If all the places occupied by a ship are hit, then that ship is considered to be sunk.
 To win, sink all ships of opponent.

 #
-This program is based on the Battleship project on [Jet Brains Academy](https://hyperskill.org).
+This program is based on the Battleship project on [JetBrains Academy](https://hyperskill.org).